xietianbao80/easyaiot/README_en.md

 ## 🌟 Some Thoughts on the Project

-#### Project Positioning: Supports access to hundreds of cameras for collection, annotation, training, inference, export, analysis, alerting, recording, storage, deployment, PaddleOCR text recognition, speech-to-text, multimodal vision large models (object recognition, text recognition), and LLM large language models (supporting RTSP streams, video, images, audio, text, etc.).
+#### Project Positioning: EasyAIoT is a cloud-edge-device integrated intelligent IoT platform that focuses on the deep integration of AI and IoT.
+The platform supports access to hundreds of cameras for collection, annotation, training, inference, export, analysis, alerting, recording, storage, and deployment; provides PaddleOCR text recognition, speech-to-text, multimodal vision large models (object recognition, text recognition), and LLM large language models (supporting RTSP streams, video, images, audio, text, etc.); and offers comprehensive IoT device management capabilities, including device access and management, product and thing model management, multi-protocol support (MQTT, TCP, HTTP), device authentication and dynamic registration, rule engine, data collection and storage, device status monitoring, alert management, and other core functions, achieving a complete closed-loop from device access to data collection, AI analysis, and intelligent decision-making.

 #### I believe no single programming language excels at everything, but with a combination of three languages, EasyAIoT will be invincible—fortunately, I possess this trait.